hongtat/tasmota-connect/README.md

 ## Installation

+Follow the instruction below, and update the SmartApp and Device Handlers codes regularly to receive the latest features.

 #### GitHub Install
 1. If you haven’t enabled GitHub integration, please visit here for [instructions](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html).
 2. Sign in to SmartThings IDE: https://account.smartthings.com/login